mui/material-ui/docs/src/pages/customization/overrides/overrides.md

 The first way to override the style of a component is to use **class names**.
 Every component provides a `className` property which is always applied to the root element.

-In this example, we are using the [`withStyles()`](/customization/css-in-js/#withstyles-styles-options-higher-order-component) higher-order component to inject custom styles into the DOM, and to pass the class name to the `ClassNames` component via its `classes` prop.
-You can choose any other styling solution, or even plain CSS to create the styles, but be sure to consider the [CSS injection order](/customization/css-in-js/#css-injection-order), as the CSS injected into the DOM by Material-UI to style a component has the highest specificity possible since the `<link>` is injected at the bottom of the `<head />` to ensure the components always render correctly.
+In this example, its using the [`withStyles()`](/customization/css-in-js/#withstyles-styles-options-higher-order-component) higher-order component to inject custom styles into the DOM, and to pass the class name to the `ClassNames` component via its `classes` property.
+You can choose [any other styling solution](/guides/interoperability/), or even plain CSS to create the styles, but be sure to consider the [CSS injection order](/customization/css-in-js/#css-injection-order), as the CSS injected into the DOM by Material-UI to style a component has the highest specificity possible since the `<link>` is injected at the bottom of the `<head />` to ensure the components always render correctly.